AbhishekKumar102K/Domain-Specific-IR/README.md

 The user can directly run the query.py and then enter the query to get the results.

-If the user wants to search using a new dataset(given the dataset is in the same format as raw_data.json), he has to run the following files in the given sequence -
+If the user wants to search using a new dataset(given the dataset is in the same format as raw_data.json), one has to run the following files in the given sequence -

 clean.py, tokn.py, inverted_ind.py, doc_length_normalized.py, query.py.